 My early thoughts on this is that there’s definitely something in it that appears to help getting into that deeper sleep that restores and repairs your body.
 Also getting back to sleep seems to be a lot quicker and no need to count sheep, at least not yet.

-In the morning, we are normally up at 5.00am but we have had a couple of mornings where we’ve slept through.
-Not by much but enough to make you think, phew, what happened there.
+In the morning, we are normally up at 5.00am but we have had a couple of mornings where we’ve slept through, not by much but enough to make you think, phew, what happened there.

 Why Does Lemon Balm Help with Sleep